 Only right-handed pouring spout

-Made specifically for sugar work, this 1.9-quart saucepan is made entirely from copper for ultimate heat control.
+Made specifically for sugar work, this 2-quart saucepan is made entirely from copper for ultimate heat control.
 It heats evenly so the sugar will melt evenly with no hot spots or burning, and it’s reactive to heat changes so the temperature can be controlled easily.
 Customers gave this specially designed saucepan positive reviews for its easy temperature control and how quickly it heats up, though they warn that because of its all-copper construction, the body and handle can get very hot.

 The distinctive conical copper handle offers a secure grip and is attached to the body with copper rivets for security.
 A pouring spout on one side makes it simple to pour scalding hot syrup safely and accurately.
-Not just for sugar, this can be used for making small amounts of jam or sauces.
+Not just for sugar, this can be used for making small amounts of jam or other sweet sauces.
 This should be hand washed.

 Best Stock Pot: All-Clad Copper C4508 C4 8 Qt.
 Stockpot with Lid